Volunteer

 Time Restrictions?
 Check out other volunteer opportunities that may work best with your schedule!

 • Quick Paws Volunteers Our Quick Paws program is designed for individuals who need to complete volunteer hours for school, clubs, or other non-court-mandated organizations.
 Whether you’re earning hours for a graduation requirement or participating in a service-based club, Quick Paws offers a flexible way to give back while meeting your goals.
 Please note that we are not able to accommodate individuals seeking court-ordered community service hours.
-For more information, email Nicole at nnoel@lchsmontana.org
+For more information, email Katie at kaxline@lchsmontana.org

 • Seasonal Volunteers We know that some amazing volunteers are only in town part of the year, whether you’re a snowbird escaping the winter or a student home for summer break, we’d love to have you on our team.
 Our Seasonal Volunteer option allows you to take a break from active shifts while holding your spot in the program.
 All seasonal volunteers will follow the same structure as our Committed Caregivers with some exceptions to the time requirements!
 Seasonal volunteers help us extend care year-round, and we’re so grateful you dedicated your time to the animals while you are here!